 Smoking and breast cancer, on the other hand, is a less common pairing.
 That may change, however: an increasing volume of research is pointing to smoking as one of the several risk factors for breast cancer.
 It’s not just our lungs we need to worry about, and recent studies are showing that the younger a smoker picks up her bad habit, the higher her risk becomes.

 The connection between lung cancer and smoking is obvious to most, but what exactly is the link between smoking and breast cancer?
-Tobacco—whether smoked, chewed, or exposed secondhand—is a carcinogen, a toxic category of substance that can cause or aggravate the growth of tumors.
+Tobacco—whether smoked, chewed, or exposed secondhand—is a carcinogen, a toxic category of substance that can cause or aggravate the growth of A mass of cells that can be benign or malignant..
 The carcinogenic cells found in tobacco are inhaled through our lungs, yes, but are then absorbed into our bloodstream.
 Once in the blood, they flow into other parts of the body, including the breast, where research suggests their presence increases the likelihood of cancer growth in an already tumor-prone area.

 Although breast cancer statistics generally show a lower risk for women under 40, when smoking is concerned, youth is not an advantage.
 The risk of developing breast cancer is much higher when a woman starts smoking at a young age.
 Researchers believe when a woman starts smoking very early in life, her breast tissue is still developing, and thus more sensitive to the influence of these carcinogens.